-- 7. The CM may upgrade its software by installing the code file according to [DOCSIS 1]. - 8.
+- 6. If the manufacturer's, and optionally the co-signer's, signature has verified, the code image can be trusted and installation may proceed.
+Before installing the code image, all other components of the code file and any values derived from the verification process except the PKCS#7 signingTime values and the CVC validity start values SHOULD be immediately discarded. - 7.
+The CM may upgrade its software by installing the code file according to [DOCSIS 1]. - 8.
 If the code installation is unsuccessful, the CM MUST reject the PKCS#7 signingTime values and CVC validity start values it just received in the code file.
 Follow the steps outlined in [DOCSIS 1] for handling this failure condition. - 9.
 When the code installation is successful, the CM MUST update the manufacturer's time-varying controls with the values from the manufacturer's signature information and CVC: - a) update the current value of codeAcessStart with the PKCS#7 signingTime value - b) update the current value cvcAccessStart with the CVC validity start value - 10.
 When the code installation is successful, IF the code file was co-signed, the CM MUST update the co-signer's time-varying controls with the values from the co-signer's signature information and CVC: - a) update the current value of codeAccessStart with the PKCS#7 signingTime value - b) update the current value of cvcAccessStart with the CVC validity start value

-D.3.6 DOCSIS 1.0 Interoperability
+D.3.6 DOCSIS 1.0 Interoperability30

-DOCSIS 1.1 cable modems MUST verify code upgrades according to this specification even when operating with a DOCSIS 1.0 environment.
+DOCSIS 1.1 or 2.0 cable modems MUST verify code upgrades according to this specification even when operating with a DOCSIS 1.0 environment.

-DOCSIS 1.0 configuration files intended for DOCSIS 1.1 cable modems MUST support the configuration file requirements that are defined in this specification.
+DOCSIS 1.0 configuration files intended for DOCSIS 1.1 or 2.0 cable modems MUST support the configuration file requirements that are defined in this specification.

-DOCSIS 1.1 cable modems MUST receive DOCSIS 1.1 compliant code files.
+DOCSIS 1.1 or 2.0 cable modems MUST receive DOCSIS 1.1 or 2.0 compliant code files.
 The upgrade files pass through the DOCSIS 1.0 system untouched, and will not require modification of the DOCSIS 1.0 code file handling requirements.

-In a DOCSIS 1.0 environment where DOCSIS 1.1 cable modems are receiving code upgrade files, the SNMP manager SHOULD support the MIBs defined for DOCSIS 1.1 code verification.
-The availability of this MIB capability is important to the proper operation and security of the DOCSIS 1.1 code upgrade process.
+In a DOCSIS 1.0 environment where DOCSIS 1.1 or 2.0 cable modems are receiving code upgrade files, the SNMP manager SHOULD support the MIBs defined for DOCSIS 1.1 or 2.0 code verification.
+The availability of this MIB capability is important to the proper operation and security of the DOCSIS 1.1 or 2.0 code upgrade process.